The Measured Scoop

 Hot Tip!

-Here's a tip from my restaurant training.
-Stack 3-4 sandwiches together on a piece of plastic wrap.
-Slightly compress the stack, then wrap the plastic around the stack, pulling the sides in like you would a wrapped gift.
-Then, refrigerate for 3-24 hours.
+Here's a tip from my restaurant training: Stack 3-4 sandwiches together on a piece of plastic wrap. (paid link) Slightly compress the stack, then wrap the plastic around the stack, pulling the sides in like you would a wrapped gift.
+Tuck the sides under the stack.
+Refrigerate for 3-24 hours.

 Lay a stack of 3-4 sandwiches on an open piece of plastic wrap.